 - Akcora BO, Storm G, Bansal R*.
-Inhibition of canonical WNT signaling pathway by β-catenin/CBP inhibitor ICG001 ameliorates liver fibrosis in vivo through suppression of stromal CXCL12 (submitted).
+Inhibition of canonical WNT signaling pathway by β-catenin/CBP inhibitor ICG001 ameliorates liver fibrosis in vivo through suppression of stromal CXCL12 (submitted to FASEBJ).

-- Bansal R, Nakagawa S, Yazdani S, van Baarlen J, Venkatesh A, Koh AP, Song W, Goossens N, Watanabe H, Beasley MB, Powell CA, Storm G, Kaminski N, van Goor H, Friedman SL, Hoshida Y, Prakash J. (2017) Integrin in regulation of myofibroblasts phenotype: Implication for fibrotic diseases.
+- Bansal R*, Nakagawa S, Yazdani S, van Baarlen J, Venkatesh A, Koh AP, Song W, Goossens N, Watanabe H, Beasley MB, Powell CA, Storm G, Kaminski N, van Goor H, Friedman SL, Hoshida Y, Prakash J. (2017) Integrin in regulation of myofibroblasts phenotype: Implication for fibrotic diseases.
 Experimental molecular medicine 2017, accepted (in press).

 - Bansal R*, Nagórniewicz B, Prakash J. Clinical advancements in the targeted therapies against liver fibrosis.
 Mediators of Inflammation.
 2016; 2016:7629724. doi: 10.1155/2016/7629724.
 Review.
 Corresponding author

 - Berg van den PJ*, Bansal R*, Daoudi K, Steenbergen W, Prakash J. Preclinical detection of liver fibrosis using dual-modality photoacoustic/ultrasound system.
-Biomedical Optics Express Biomed Opt Express.
+Biomed Opt Express.
 2016; 7(12): 5081–5091. *shared authorship.
-Corresponding author

 - Poosti F, Bansal R, Yazdani S, Prakash J, Beljaars L, van den Born J, de Borst MH, van Goor H, Hillebrands JL, Poelstra K. Interferon gamma peptidomimetic targeted to interstitial myofibroblasts attenuates renal fibrosis after unilateral ureteral obstruction in mice.
 Oncotarget.
 2016; 7(34): 54240-54252. doi: 10.18632/oncotarget.11095.